Plus98ir/DNS-Server-Config/README.md

 Username and Password

 Note: I recommend using my link for the rules.
-It is a complete anti-sanction list that is constantly updated."
+It is a complete anti-sanction list that is constantly updated.

 <img width="960" height="161" alt="image" src="https://github.com/user-attachments/assets/de6a8be4-1acb-446e-a9fa-7e722a9415e2" />